jkilmartin/Star-Wars-Reborn/CONTRIBUTING.md

 ```
 computed: {
   price: function () {
-    var basePrice = this.manufactureCost / (1 - this.profitMargin)
+    let basePrice = this.manufactureCost / (1 - this.profitMargin)
     return (
       basePrice -
       basePrice * (this.discountPercent || 0)